 - There's no liability to make the payment after the death of the recipient spouse

 - The payment isn't treated as child support or a property settlement

 What if you paid alimony to someone else?

 Go to this section in Credit Karma Tax: Alimony Paid

-The IRS requires that you include the SSN or ITIN of the former spouse receiving the alimony payments.
+The IRS requires that you include the social security number (SSN) or individual taxpayer identification number (ITIN) of the former spouse receiving the alimony payments.
 Otherwise, the IRS may disallow your deduction for the payments and you may be charged a $50 penalty.